daytonaio/content/definitions/20240819_definition_ssh keys.md

 ---
-title: 'SSH keys'
+title: "SSH keys"
 description:
-  'SSH keys are a pair of cryptographic keys used for secure communication and authentication purposes in the context of SSH (Secure Shell) protocols.
+  "SSH keys are a pair of cryptographic keys used for secure communication and authentication purposes in the context of SSH (Secure Shell) protocols.
 They ensure secure access to remote servers and systems by establishing a secure and encrypted connection over an insecure network.
-An SSH key pair consists of two components:'
+An SSH key pair consists of two components:"
 ---

 # SSH keys